GEM-Standalone (GEMS3K)

 ) accessible from C/C++ amd Python.
 Python module enables seamless integration of GEMS3K into Python workflows, allowing researchers to leverage its capabilities in data analysis and machine learning applications.

-Examples of Coupled Codes
+Coupled Codes

 GEMS3K can be integrated into high-performance computing (HPC) frameworks, enabling coupling with reactive mass transport codes such as: